Thomas

 district 7 - U.s. Rep. brittany pettersen (d)

-Congresswoman Brittany Pettersen is a three-term member of Congress who represents the western parts of Denver.
+Congresswoman Brittany Pettersen is a four-term member of Congress who represents parts of Denver.
 She was a member of the Colorado House and Senate before her election to Congress.
 A member of the Finance Committee, the Congresswoman graduated from the Metropolitan State University of Denver.
 She is married and the mother of one.

 Thomas Take: Safe Bet Democrat